LuccaHiratsuca/nosql-qa/README.md

 ### Challenges with SQL-Based Systems

-- **Rigid Schemas:**
-  SQL databases require a fixed schema.
-This makes it difficult to store tabular data files that vary in structure.
+- **Rigid Schemas:** SQL databases require a fixed schema, which complicates storing tabular data files that vary in structure.

-- **Scalability Constraints:**
-  Scaling SQL databases typically involves vertical scaling, which can be costly and limit performance when handling large, heterogeneous datasets.
+- **Scalability Constraints:** Scaling SQL databases typically involves vertical scaling, which can be costly and limit performance when handling large, heterogeneous datasets.

-- **Limited Flexibility in Querying:**
-  While SQL is powerful for structured queries, converting natural language questions into complex SQL queries for numerical operations can be error-prone, and LLMs often struggle with performing exact arithmetic within textual outputs.
+- **Limited Flexibility in Querying:** While SQL is powerful for structured queries, converting natural language questions into complex SQL queries for numerical operations can be error-prone, and LLMs often struggle with exact arithmetic within textual outputs.

 ### Our Hybrid Approach

 1. **Data Ingestion:**
    - Tabular data files are processed using Python (via libraries like Pandas) and stored in MongoDB.
    - Each row is transformed into a document that preserves both the raw data (as a dictionary) and a textual representation.
    - An embedding is generated for each row (using OpenAI’s embedding model) to facilitate semantic similarity search.

 2. **Query Processing:**
-   - **Question Classification:**
-     An LLM is used to classify incoming questions as "numeric," "textual," or "mixed" based on whether they require precise calculations, text retrieval, or both.
+   - **Question Classification:** An LLM classifies incoming questions as "numeric," "textual," or "mixed" based on whether they require precise calculations, text retrieval, or both.

-   - **Numerical Queries:**
-     For numeric aspects, the LLM generates a MongoDB aggregation pipeline that filters and groups data to compute exact results (e.g., sums, averages).
+   - **Numerical Queries:** For numeric aspects, the LLM generates a MongoDB aggregation pipeline that filters and groups data to compute exact results (e.g., sums, averages).

-   - **Textual Queries:**
-     For textual queries, a similarity search is performed over the stored embeddings to retrieve relevant context.
+   - **Textual Queries:** For textual queries, a similarity search is performed over the stored embeddings to retrieve relevant context.

-   - **Response Generation:**
-     The system combines the numeric results and textual context into a final prompt and sends it to the LLM (e.g., GPT-3.5-turbo) to generate a concise and accurate answer.
+   - **Response Generation:** The system combines the numeric results and textual context into a final prompt and sends it to the LLM (e.g., GPT-3.5-turbo) to generate a concise and accurate answer.

+3. **Automatic File Selection:**
+   The system automatically selects the most relevant file (i.e., the `excel_id`) based on the similarity between the question and the stored embeddings.
+This removes the need to manually pass an `excel_id` with each query.

 ---